 And finally, in Tangier, Mnar Castle ($46 a night for a four-person apartment; rated 9.2 on Booking) is one of the most popular hotels for a reason.
 Not only do they have a large swimming pool for guests, but they also offer some of the best-value accommodation in the country.
 There’s a delicious breakfast, a breathtaking view of the ocean, and a free shuttle that takes you to the main attractions in the city.

 How Much Does Transportation Cost in Morocco?

-Morocco isn’t an enormous country, and I found it easy and affordable to travel overland.
+Morocco isn’t an enormous country, so I found it easy and affordable to travel overland.

-The best way to get around Morocco then is by bus or taxi.
-There isn’t an extensive train network, the drivers are notoriously aggressive, and flying is always a pain in the ass.
+The best way to get around Morocco is by bus or taxi.
+There isn’t an extensive train network, the drivers are notoriously aggressive, so you won’t want to hire a car, and flying is always a pain in the ass.

 I travelled by bus between Marrakech and Essaouira, Essaouira and Casablanca, Casablanca and Fes, Fes and Chefchaouen, and then hired a shared taxi to get between Chefchaouen and Tangier.

 There are two main bus companies in Morocco: CTM and Supratours.
 CTM is typically the better bus company, as it has more routes and departure times for travellers to choose from.
 Still, both companies operate clean and modern buses with a good safety record, so there’s no real reason to choose one over the other.
 Prices are inexpensive, too — for example the three-hour bus from Marrakech to Essaouira costs just 80 MAD ($8.50), and you’ll rarely pay more than around $15 for any journey in the country.